-Mitta Isley has been a research librarian for over 20 years in corporate and public libraries in the state of North Carolina and city of Chicago.
+Mitta Isley has been a research librarian for over 20 years in corporate and public libraries in North Carolina and Chicago.
 She volunteers with several organizations addressing food and shelter issues for people in crisis.
 Mitta has been a member of several book groups, the longest running of which, finding it easier to agree on what to eat than what to read, gave in to being a nontraditional group that meets to share their individual reads.
 She is a member of the WNBA-Charlotte Chapter.

 Michele Leber is a retired librarian who worked most recently in collection management at the Fairfax County Public Library in Virginia.
 She is a long-time book reviewer for Library Journal and Booklist and was named the Library Journal Reviewer of the Year for Fiction in 1997, the first year the award was given.
 A charter member of a WNBA-based book group formed in 1994, she is a member of the WNBA-Washington, D.C.
-Chapter and was national secretary of the WNBA.
+Chapter and was National Secretary of the WNBA.